aksharasoman/coding-practice/README.md

 # Leetcode Solutions

+Making changes in the obsidian. this is subfolder.
+Is it updated in both child and parent repos?

 This is a collection of solutions to common Leetcode questions _(in progress)_, based on a list compiled by [Neetcode](https://neetcode.io/practice).

 The solutions are in Python3.
 Required explanations are provided as comments within the script file.
 If more detailed explanations are necessary, they will be included in an accompanying markdown file.